Catholic Church the Most Precious Blood

 You can set up regular monthly contributions either through Internet banking or by standing order.
 Monthly direct giving helps us to budget effectively and it also helps you to prioritise your giving.
 It avoids the need for you to find cash for the collection each week and also reduces the work and security risks associated with handling and banking cash for the Church.

-For tax-payers, using bank transfer or standing order allows us to reclaim the tax and increase the value of your donation to the Church if you complete the Gift Aid declaration overleaf; this adds 25% to the value of your gift.
+For tax-payers, using bank transfer or standing order allows us to reclaim the tax and increase the value of your donation to the Church if you complete the Gift Aid declaration; this adds 25% to the value of your gift.

 The Gift Aid Scheme